Verizon/sbt-blockade/README.md

 [error] Total time: 5 s, completed Apr 14, 2017 4:05:46 PM
 ```

-Secondly, sbt-blockade will check your transitive dependencies.
+sbt-blockade will also check your transitive dependencies.
 If you instead have scalaz stream `0.8.6` as an _indirect_ dependency (say via http4s), you will get a **warning** and not an error:

 ```